Back to All Events

 America at Home — The Architecture and Politics of the US Embassy in Dublin

 Join the Onera Foundation for a book presentation and talk by Irish architect and scholar Cormac Murray, author of America at Home: The Architecture and Politics of the US Embassy in Dublin.
+A panel discussion will follow, moderated by George Smart (Founder and CEO of US Modernist), with participation from architectural photographer Norman McGrath, and architect Christen Johansen, AIA, LEED AP.

 Published in 2025 by Phibsboro Press, America at Home traces the remarkable story of the US Embassy in Dublin, one of the most distinctive diplomatic buildings produced during the Cold War.
 Designed in the 1950s by American architect John M. Johansen and opened in 1964, the circular concrete structure became a powerful symbol of American modernity and democratic ideals in postwar Ireland.
 Commissioned as part of a strategic US government building program, the embassy embodied a vision of openness, technological progress, and cultural diplomacy exported through architecture.